 Finally, have dispatchers get involved in the safety message as well; provide dispatchers with safety reminders that they can share with drivers during the day.

-With limited time during the holiday season, this is a great opportunity to utilize E-Learning options.
+With limited time during the holiday season, this is a great opportunity to utilize fleet driver eLearning options.
 Selecting specific topics that you want drivers to brush up on based on their individual needs is one approach, or you can introduce one topic each week for all drivers to learn from.

-Because time is such a concern, Smith System has introduced a series of short refresher training modules, all of which are three to seven minutes long.
-The Arrive Alive Safety Series includes 12 E-Learning modules and each one reinforces the safe driving principles taught in The Smith5Keys®.
+Because time is such a concern, Smith System has introduced a series of short refresher training modules.
+The Arrive Alive Safety Series includes several eLearning modules, and each one reinforces the safe driving principles taught in The Smith5Keys®.

 Keep Your Drivers Safe This Holiday Season

-Providing your drivers with the tools they need to learn best driving practices and reinforcing your culture of safety on a daily basis can help ensure that they remain crash-free and return home safely.
+Providing your drivers with the tools they need to learn best driving practices and reinforcing your culture of safety daily can help ensure that they remain crash-free and return home safely.